thrawn01/quartz-garden/content/posts/Testing private methods.md

 Good developers who are cognizant of their public surface usually write new functions private first, and are very explicit in exposing only a subset of functions public.
-Developers new to golang and which fall into this category are often appalled to discover they are unable to access these private functions when writing tests using the built in **_test** package.
+Developers new to golang who fall into this category are often appalled to discover they are unable to access these private functions when writing tests using the built in **_test** package.
 The typical response is to place the public test functions in the main package, and avoid